 The allure of orthonormal frames is that $g$ and $\omega_g$ can be represented quite succinctly in them.
 However, the existence of an orthonormal frame that arises as the coordinate frame of a chart is a very rare occasion: such a frame only exists when the Riemannian manifold $(M, g)$ is locally flat.
 If we would rather work with a frame that arises from coordinates, then we must resort to computing the components of a non-flat metric tensor (one that is not simply the Kroenecker delta).
 Also see my post on the non-flatness of the sphere .

-Recall that if $M$ is a smooth manifold, then each point $p\in M$ has a smooth chart2 $(U, \varphi)$ containing it.
-Let $\frac{\partial}{\partial x^i}\big\vert_{\varphi(p)}$ be the usual coordinate-wise partial derivative operators in $\mathbb R^n$, $\varphi (p) = q = (q_1, q_2, \dots, q_n)$, and $\varphi(U) = V \subseteq \mathbb R^n$.
-Given $f\in C^\infty(V)$, the partial derivative operators of $\mathbb R^n$ operate on $f$ as follows:
+Let $\frac{\partial}{\partial x^i}\Big\vert_{q}$ be the usual coordinate-wise partial derivative operators in $\mathbb R^n$, $q \coloneqq (q_1, q_2, \dots, q_n)$, and $q\in V \subseteq \mathbb R^n$.
+Given a smooth function $f\in C^\infty(V)$, the partial derivative operators of $\mathbb R^n$ operate on $f$ as follows:

-\[ \begin{align} \frac{\partial}{\partial x^2}\Big\vert_{q} f = \lim_{h\rightarrow 0} \frac{f(q_1, q_2+h, \dots, q_n) - f(q_1, q_2, \dots, q_n)}{h} \end{align} \]
+$$ \begin{align*} \frac{\partial}{\partial x^2}\bigg\vert_{q} f = \lim_{h\rightarrow 0} \frac{f(q_1, q_2+h, \dots, q_n) - f(q_1, q_2, \dots, q_n)}{h} \end{align*} $$

-Ultimately, we want a coordinate frame on $U$ and not on $V$.
-Since $\varphi$ is a diffeomorphism, its differential $(\varphi_*)_p$ is a vector space isomorphism (i.e., an invertible linear map) between $T_p U$ and $T_q V$.
-The pushforward of the coordinate frame on $V$ under $\varphi_*^{-1}$ gives us a coordinate frame of $U$.
+Ultimately, we want a coordinate frame on a subset $U$ of $M$, rather than on $V$, which is in $\mathbb R^n$.
+Let $\varphi:U \rightarrow V$ be a smooth chart containing some point $p$ of $M$.
+Its differential $(\varphi_*)_p$ is a vector space isomorphism (i.e., an invertible linear map) between $T_p U$ and $T_q V$.
+The pushforward of the “partial derivative vector fields” of $V$ under $\varphi^{-1}$ gives us a coordinate frame on $U$.
+That is, $\varphi^{-1}$ maps the fisherman’s on $V$ to one on $U$.
 By an abuse of notation, I and many others use $\left(\frac{\partial}{\partial x^i}\big\vert_{(\ \cdot\ )}\right)_{i=1}^n$ to refer to either frame; the subscript, the function being operated on, and/or the context will make it clear which frame is being used.
 This means that if $\tilde f\in C^\infty (U)$, then we write

 \[ \begin{align} \frac{\partial}{\partial x^i}\Big\vert_{p} \tilde f &= \left((\varphi_*^{-1})_{\varphi(p)} \frac{\partial}{\partial x^i}\Big\vert_{\varphi(p)}\right) \tilde f\\ &= \frac{\partial}{\partial x^i}\Big\vert_{\varphi(p)} \tilde f \circ \varphi^{-1} = \frac{\partial}{\partial x^i}\Big\vert_{\varphi(p)} (\varphi^{-1 *} \tilde f). \end{align} \]

-where $\varphi^{-1 *} \tilde f$ is called the pullback of $f$ under $\varphi^{-1}$; it pulls the domain of $\tilde f$ back to $V$.
+where $\varphi^{-1 *} \tilde f$ is called the pullback of $\tilde f$ under $\varphi^{-1}$; it pulls the domain of $\tilde f$ back to $V$.

 🍩 Orthonormal Coordinate Frames